Once a week.

 The research team, led by Roberta Sinatra and Albert-László Barabási of Northeastern University, determined that a scientist can make a lasting impact with their research from the very first published paper to the very last.
 There is no definite trajectory for success, and every successful scientist's career is a mix of skill, persistence, and luck.

-The research team figured all that out by analyzing publication data from scientists who published papers between 1893 to 2010.
+The research team figured all that out by analyzing publication information from scientists who published papers between 1893 to 2010.
 Those data points began with 236,884 physicist publications and expanded to 24,630 Google Scholar profiles and 514,896 publications across seven scientific disciplines “from physics to chemistry, economics to cognitive science," according to the Northeastern press release.

 Credit: Kim Albrecht / Northeastern University

 They crunched all of that data and came up with a productivity quotient or “Q." “The Q factor captures a combination of ability, education, and knowledge… how good is a scientist at picking an idea and turning it into a discovery," Barabási explains in the press release.
 “A high Q combined with continued efforts provide a forecast of what's to come.
 We cannot predict when a big hit will come, but by examining Q — a stable factor — we can predict that one will likely come in the future," Sinatra adds later.
 Here's an example of what that might look like:

-The probability of a scientist’s first paper being enormously impactful is exactly the same as their last paper being enormously impactful.
+The publication history of two Nobel laureates, Frank A. Wilczek (Nobel Prize in Physics, 2004) and John B. Fenn (Nobel Prize in Chemistry, 2002), illustrating that the highest-impact work can be, with the same probability, anywhere in the sequence of papers published by a scientist.The probability of a scientist's first paper being enormously impactful is exactly the same as their last paper being enormously impactful.
 As the study authors write, “We find that the highest-impact work in a scientist's career is randomly distributed within her body of work.
 That is, the highest-impact work can be, with the same probability, anywhere in the sequence of papers published by a scientist."
 That probability remains regardless of discipline, career length, “working in different decades, and publishing solo or with teams and whether credit is assigned uniformly or unevenly among collaborators," according to the study.

 “The composition of this Q quality, whatever you call it, is likely to vary in different fields," Dr. Dean Simonton of the University of California, Davis told The New York Times about the Northeastern study.
 “That's why you can see people who are highly successful in one field switch careers and not do so well."